KNrodrigo/LaneD-Models-App/README.md

 As this is integrated with a Flutter app, userrs can easily capture or upload images and videos for processing against these detection models.
 Additionally, the app provides a feature to view the processed images or videos based on the selected model.

+This app is generally helpful in reseach and academia purposes enabling students and researchers to use this app and to compare how well different lane detection models perform with each other.
+Building with open souce in mind, other contributors can contribute to this app by intergation new models, designs and to help improve this applicaiton.

 ## How it Works
 ![Alt Text](app_diagram.jpg)